KapoorAkshit18/nasscom-vsd-soc-design-workshop/README.md

   ![image](https://github.com/user-attachments/assets/e0849e4a-8bb1-4d78-86c4-d7e0463f18ba)

 how they relates
 pdiff/ndiff is similar to the implants in the cross sectional view of the cmos
+getting back to spice
+earlier the spice file for the inverter was created without the parasitcs of cap and res
+use 'vim sky130_inv.spice'
+to read the file